Storyline - 13: Women on a Mountain, Lakeland Walks Lead to Close Encounters

-I saw her look out over the view, arms over her eyes to shield against a strong sun that picked out the detail well into the distance
+I saw her look out across the dale, arms over her eyes to shield against a strong sun that picked out the detail well into the distance

 I'd passed the last bluff along the mountain path and looked around before seeing her.
 There seemed to be no-one with this woman who looked so much at home here, gazing out across the deep dale and distant mountains that spread out further into the distance even as I looked.